Table of Contents

 Of course, it is possible to pair in every task, so in most situations, it is possible for a developer to work together with a Quality Expert and think of possible test cases.

 It is possible to implement TDD into the Scrum or Kanban type of working.
 The point is to focus on testing and quality in general.
 Additionally, it makes testing more agile by moving most of the testing procedures to the early stages of the development lifecycle.
 When writing test scenarios at the beginning of each story, developers need to understand the requirements and cooperate with the other team members.
-This minimizes unnecessary code creation and also resolves any doubts at the beginning of the development cycle.
+This minimises unnecessary code creation and also resolves any doubts at the beginning of the development cycle.

 Automate regression testing